Sienna7002/Specifier/README.md

 Here is a bit more info on how to use these new features
 <br>
 - `topString=` allows the config developer to change the `Specifier reported your Mac's specs as:` to whatever they desire, a correct use of this would be `topString= "Here are your tech specs!"`
-- `ConfDev=` is a piece of metadata that contains the config developer, so it can be displayed on the About Script feature, a correct use of this would be `ConfDev= "Liam C."`
+- `ConfDev=` is a piece of metadata that contains the config developer, so it can be displayed on the About Config feature, a correct use of this would be `ConfDev= "Liam C."`
-- `ConfVer=` is a piece of metadata that contains the config version, so it can be displayed on the About Script feature, a correct use of this would be `ConfVer= "3.5"`
+- `ConfVer=` is a piece of metadata that contains the config version, so it can be displayed on the About Config feature, a correct use of this would be `ConfVer= "3.5"`
-- `ConfName=` is a piece of metadata that contains the config name, so it can be displayed on the About Script feature, a correct use of this would be `ConfName= "MegaConf!"`
+- `ConfName=` is a piece of metadata that contains the config name, so it can be displayed on the About Config feature, a correct use of this would be `ConfName= "MegaConf!"`
-- `ConfDesignedFor=` is a piece of metadata that contains the Specifier version a config is designed for, so it can be displayed on the About Script feature, `ConfDesignedFor=` is also required to use the About Script feature, otherwise, you will get an Error Code 04.
+- `ConfDesignedFor=` is a piece of metadata that contains the Specifier version a config is designed for, so it can be displayed on the About Config feature, `ConfDesignedFor=` is also required to use the About Config feature, otherwise, you will get an Error Code 04.
 A correct use of this would be `ConfDesignedFor= Specifier2.2`. _**Do not change this if a sub update is released, for example, do not change `ConfDesignedFor= Specifier2.3` if Specifer 2.3.1 releases, change it when Specifier 2.4 releases.**_